Ranking

 Key Findings

-- Despite its own commitment to paying a living wage, the company has yet to require suppliers to pay a living wage.
+- Remains one of only three automakers to commit to a living wage, and has now begun to explicitly require suppliers to pay a living wage.

 Score Breakdown